zsparal/api-documentation/source/reference/v2/methods-api/get-method.rst

               .. type:: string

-            - The payment method has been rejected by Mollie.
+            - Your request for this payment method was rejected.
+Whenever Mollie rejects such a request, you will always be informed via email.

    * - ``pricing``